industry-bigdata/industry-bigdata.github.io/exercise.md

 Run the WordCount example of Hadoop:

 1. Create two test files containing text and upload them to HDFS!
-1. Use the MapReduce program WordCount for countint the words!
+1. Use the MapReduce program WordCount for processing these files!